Pump and Dump vs Structured Investing

 - every signal feels meaningful

-- every price move demands action
+- every price move feels actionable

 - every decision becomes emotional